bitomule/Blog/Content/posts/introducing-swiftypods.md

 I’ve learned a lot and I’ll try to share some of the details of the development process.
 ---
-# Introducing SwiftyPods: generate your podfile using Swift

 I’ve been working on this for weeks and today I am happy to finally share it with you.

 SwiftyPods started with me exploring options to improve how we create feature modules at Wallapop.
 You can see my talk at NSSpain [here](https://vimeo.com/showcase/6319394/video/362160599) about our approach to modules.